 After hearing whispers about what this island has to offer, I decided that the long 18-hour trip from Manila would be well worth it.

-I have gone scuba diving in Romblon twice in a span of a year.
+I have gone scuba diving in Romblon three times.
 My first trip was with my friend, Jem, in April of 2018.
-I decided to come back on my own in October of 2018.
+I decided to come back on my own in October of 2018 and then again in December 2022.

 My first trip was cut short due to poor logistical planning.
 Long story short, it was Holy Week and we ran out of tickets for the ferry we originally wanted to take back home.
 We ended up leaving a day early, so Jem could get back to work on time.
 This meant less diving than we planned.

 Since I didn’t see the nudibranchs (sea slugs) that we came for, I decided to make a second trip.
-Yes, you read that right, I was going back to Romblon for sea slugs!
+Yes, you read that right, I came back to Romblon for sea slugs!
+Then returned again December as I felt I needed to revist one of my favorite places to dive in the Philippines.

 Location of Romblon